All the Details on Meghan Markle's Workout and Bride-to-Be Diet

-In just four months, Meghan Markle will become the most famous bride on the planet.
+In just a few days, Meghan Markle will become the most famous bride on the planet.

 Millions of people around the globe will be tuning in to watch the nuptials, not only because the day will be a culmination of a fairy tale for a little girl brought up by a single parent in Los Angeles, but also because it will officially complete the "fab four," as Prince William, Kate Middleton, Prince Harry and Meghan have come to be known.